2007-08 Redistribution of Legislative Council Electoral Boundaries

 Follow this link to documents from the 1998-99 redistribution.
 Note that the 1998-99 redistribution reduced the number of Legislative Council divisions from 19 to 15.
 The current redistribution maintains the number of divisions at 15, but may adjust division boundaries to accommodate past and future demographic movements.

-Back to Legislative Council main page
+Legislative Council main page